 Like most of the best kite spots in Sweden Habo Ljung is located in the southern part of the country.
 Depending on the tide there’s shallow water here for up to four hundred metres out.
 There are also a couple of sand banks keeping things calm and flat – so it’s great for tricks.

 It’s a top spot for beginners but nearer the beach it can get a little busy in high season.
 Southwest or northwest are the best winds to kite, with straight onshore westerly winds working too.
-There’s camping and a café right there so facilities are not bad.
+There’s camping and a café at the beach so facilities are not bad.
 This far north you’ll be wanting a thick wetsuit.

 The season really kicks off in July and runs through to the end of September when the winds start to die down again.
 It’s the Meltemi that blows here, funnelling through the deep valley – usually starting at around 11am and blowing throughout the day.

 The bay is about three kilometres wide and mostly pretty shallow, so it’s suitable for most ability levels.
-No obstacles and clean water make it safe too.
-It’s warm enough to not need a wetsuit in summer.
+No obstacles and warm, clean water make it safe too.
+You don’t need a wetsuit in summer.
 Check out our guide to kitesurfing in Turkey.

 The traditional Cypriot village of Pissouri offers reliable winds for much of the year.
 Easily making it on to the best kite spots in Europe if you fancy a bit of kitesurfing European style.